niehusst/FakeBlock/README.md

 ### Getting Started with Development
 If you want to make your own adjustments to this project, the first step is installing the dependencies with `pip install -r DEPS`.
+This will set you up with the necessary tools to work with the Django API and TensorFlow neural network.
 If you want to use the OCR module that I decided not to include, you will also have to download Tesseract, following the instructions on [their github](https://github.com/tesseract-ocr/tesseract/wiki).
-This will set you up with the necessary tools to work with the Django API and TensorFlow neural network.
 I developed this project using Python 3.6.5.
+The Chrome extension aspect needs no installations (other than an up-to-date Chrome browser).

 To gain access to the Google FactCheck Claim Search API client library, you will need to set up an API key through a Google account to authorize your access to their API.
 That can be done for free